iamtrushar/Documents/AutoMapper.md

 AutoMapper starts processing the legal descriptions next.

-AutoMapper has a configuraiton where it will attempt to map againts parcel land grid (Land Grid type PAR) when configured for each legal that has parcel number.
+AutoMapper is configured to map each legal againts parcel land grid (Land Grid type PAR) first.
+Legal must have parcel number to qualify.
+NOTE: the following configuration for parcel mapping:
-LW_CODE_CONFIG.CONFIG_VALUE WHERE CONFIG_TYPE = 'AutoMapperParcelFirst'
+- LW_CODE_CONFIG.CONFIG_VALUE WHERE CONFIG_TYPE = 'AutoMapperParcelFirst'
   N = Will attempt to map parcel if not found then map legal for it's map type.
   Y = Will attempt to map parcel first if not found fail the legal.

-If Meridian code is not set, AutoMapper will find it using State and County.
-Vendor code is generally used as USGS.
-(Toben is outdated)

 ### Township and Range
 1. Get all the land grids configured for TR.
   Loop through each one until legal is found.
   - Build a search query to get the polygon from Township and section land grid:
-    - Try to get Township polygon (WHERE clause generated from legal description: TWP='72' AND TDIR='N' AND RNG='130' AND RDIR='E' AND STATE='WY' AND COUNTY_CODE='001')
+    - Try to get Township polygon (WHERE clause generated from legal description: TWP='72' AND TDIR='N' AND RNG='130' AND RDIR='E' AND STATE='WY' AND COUNTY_CODE='001' AND MER=12)
-    - Try to get Section polygon using (WHERE clause generated from legal description: SEC=2 AND TWP='72' AND TDIR='N' AND RNG='130' AND RDIR='E' AND STATE='WY' AND COUNTY_CODE='001')
+    - Try to get Section polygon using (WHERE clause generated from legal description: SEC=2 AND TWP='72' AND TDIR='N' AND RNG='130' AND RDIR='E' AND STATE='WY' AND COUNTY_CODE='001' AND MER=12)
     (Note Township polygon is used as spatial filter to narrow down search is enabled) (Note County layer, which is optional setup up, is used as spatial filter to narrow down search for township and sections)
 2. Once found, check the quarter call in LW_LEGAL_DESCRIPTION.QUARTER_SECTION
   - Quarter futher
   - Quarter call string has `AND` then quarter each string seperatly and then Union the result.
   - If the quarter call is NULL, empty string, ALL, LEGAL then full section is mapped as is.

+If Meridian `MER` is not set, AutoMapper will find it using State and County values.
+Vendor is generally used as USGS.

 ### Survey Abstract
 1. Get all the land grids configured for SA.
 - Land gird layer type codes supported for Abstracts: